The Group Replication plugin has a configuration option to

 establishing a connection to s1 for the purpose of engaging group

-communication, s1 first checks the whitelist before accepting the
+communication, s1 first checks the allowlist before accepting the

 connection from s2.
-If s2 is in the whitelist, then s1 accepts the
+If s2 is in the allowlist, then s1 accepts the

 connection, otherwise s1 rejects the connection attempt by s2.

-If you do not specify a whitelist explicitly, the group
+If you do not specify an allowlist explicitly, the group

 communication engine (XCom) automatically scans active interfaces